professor-swansosj/Module-2-Companion/README.md

 ## 🎯 Practice Callouts

-Each module follows this pattern:
+Each companion section follows this pattern:

 1. **Read the README** - Understand concepts and see minimal examples
 2. **Complete the starter files** - Fill in TODOs to make scripts functional